Healthcare in Canada: Other coverage limitations

 Coverage varies for care related to the feet.
 In Ontario, as of 2019, Medicare covers between $7–16 of each visit to a registered podiatrist up to $135 per patient per year, plus $30 for x-rays.
 Although the elderly, as well as diabetic patients, may have needs that greatly exceed that limit, such costs would have to be covered by patients or private supplemental insurance.

-As of 2014, most, but not all provinces and territories provide coverage for sex reassignment surgery (also known as gender confirming surgery) and other treatment for gender dysphoria.
+As of 2014, most, but not all provinces and territories provide some coverage for sex reassignment surgery (also known as gender confirming surgery) and other treatment for gender dysphoria.
 In Ontario, sex reassignment surgery requires prior approval before being covered.

+However, access to care does not meet WPATH guidelines in provinces covering 84% of Canada's population (excepting British Columbia, Prince Edward Island and Yukon Territory).
+Wait times are extensive for gender care in Canada, and can be as long as eight years.

 There are wide discrepancies in coverage for various assistive devices such as wheelchairs and respiratory equipment in Canada.
 Ontario, which has one of the most generous programs, pays 75% of the cost for listed equipment and supplies for persons with a disability requiring such equipment or supplies for six months or longer.
 The program does not have age or income restrictions.
 As with other health coverage, veterans and others covered by federal programs are not eligible under the provincial program.
 Only certain types of equipment and supplies are covered, and within categories only approved models of equipment from approved vendors are covered, and vendors may not charge more than specified prices established by the government.